-Because the GHG emissions savings associated with renewable fuel approved under RFAS are counted towards transport GHG emissions savings targets (e.g. RTFO in the UK), the fuel should not be used for other applications, such as stationary generators, heating or marine vessels (this is not permitted under the RTFO).
-As such, RFAS declarations cannot be used to provide evidence of sustainability for other purposes (e.g. UK Emissions Trading Scheme, ETS).
-Note: Zemo are exploring the possibility of developing 'sister' schemes alongside the RFAS, to verify the chain of custody and provide evidence of sustainability (e.g. for ETS) for renewable fuels used for commercial heating and stationary generators.
+Because the GHG emissions savings associated with renewable fuel approved under RFAS are counted towards transport renewable fuel targets (e.g. UK RTFO), the fuel should not be used for other applications, such as stationary generators, heating or marine vessels (this is not permitted under the RTFO).
+RFAS declarations cannot be used to provide evidence of sustainability for other purposes.
+Renewable fuel suppliers who wish to provide declarations to customers in these markets can apply to Zemo to become approved under the 'RFAS Other Markets' RFAS extension2.
+RFAS Other Markets declarations have been approved by the Environment Agency for providing evidence of the use of bioliquid fuels in stationary combustion units, as a route to reducing GHG emissions for regulated industrial facilities, where permitted under the UK Emissions Trading Scheme (ETS).